ktor-doc-jp/ktor-doc-jp/pages/features/compression.md

     class: io.ktor.features.Compression
 ---

-Compression feature adds ability to compress outgoing content using gzip, deflate or custom encoder and thus reduce size of the response.
+Compression feature adds the ability to compress outgoing content using gzip, deflate or custom encoder and thus reduce the size of the response.

 ```kotlin